CVIU-CSU/CR4CACD/README.md

-## Contextual Relationships for Cervical Cell Detection
+## Contextual Relationships for Abnormal Cervical Cell Detection

 This is the code implementation of the RoI attention method.
 Our code is built on the basis of MMDetection.